 - Is your study designed to evaluate the effect of that intervention?

 - Is that effect a health-related biomedical or behavioral outcome?

 If you answered “no” to any of these, you are not doing a clinical trial.
 If you answered “yes” to all of them, congratulations, you are now a clinical trialist.
 You can also use NIH’s nifty decision tool to double check if your research is considered a clinical trial.

 Still not sure?
 Visit their extensive list of case studies to find studies analogous to your work described and defined.
 Especially if you are doing observational studies, which can be particularly tricky to classify, NIH advises you to contact your program officer should your research fall into a gray area that could be a clinical trial but maybe isn’t.

 For applications due on or after January 25, 2018, different RFAs exist for proposals that will involve one or more clinical trials and proposals that won’t, or some institutes are keeping the same RFA for both trial and non-trial proposals and calling it “clinical trial optional.”
-(NHLBI and NIDDK seem to be doing this if you look at the R01 announcements on their list of current funding opportunities.)

-Clinical Trial Required
+Independent Clinical Trial Required

-No Independent Clinical Trials
+Independent Clinical Trials Not Allowed

 If you’re writing a K and doing a clinical trial as it is now defined, your reviewers will also be judging it on additional trial-related criteria, such as whether you show you have the ability to implement your clinical trial, as well as whether you have or plan to get the training necessary in data management and statistics relevant to performing your trial.
 In addition, they will consider if your mentors are qualified to train you in performing this trial, and whether your study is feasible, reasonable, and well-designed.
 They will also review your study timeline.
 (Remember, reviewers have been considering these features all along, only now many of the criteria will be explicitly examined.)